-5. If you are using the same database to store action queues for more than one type of component, set the following parameter in the [Actions] section of the configuration file.
+5. You can use the same database to store action queues for more than one type of IDOL component (for example, a group of File System Connectors and a group of Media Servers).
+To use a database for more than one type of component, set the following parameter in the [Actions] section of the configuration file.

-DatastoreSharingGroupName The group of components to share actions with.
+''' DatastoreSharingGroupName The group of components to share actions with.
 You can set this parameter to any string, but the value must be the same for each server in the group.
-For example, to configure several SharePoint Remote Connectors to share their action queues, set this parameter to the same value in every SharePoint Remote Connector configuration.
-Micro Focus recommends setting this parameter to the name of the component.
+For example, to configure several SharePoint OData Connectors to share their action queues, set this parameter to the same value in every SharePoint OData Connector configuration.
+Micro Focus recommends setting this parameter to the name of the component. '''

-Do not configure different components (for example, two different types of connector) to share the same action queues.
+CAUTION: Do not configure different components (for example, two different types of connector) to share the same action queues.
 This will result in unexpected behavior.

 '''

-For example:

 [Actions]

-DatastoreSharingGroupName=ComponentType

 '''